Excerion/excerion.github.io/blog/_posts/2018-02-14-my-experience-at-FOSDEM.markdown

 After that, I went back and forth a bit between Decentralized internet & privacy, and the retrocomputing room.
 I found the talks at the former room to be of lower quality.
 During one of the talks, there were some technical issues with the video projector, so a technician came in to fix it, and even though it was taking a while, the speaker just leaned back.
 She only continued the talk at the request of an audience member.
 I feel like that says something about how enthusiastic she really was about communicating the information to us.

+Another interesting talk was Making Open Source Hardware for Retrogaming on Raspberry Pi.
+The speaker

 - Perfectly fine for less technical minded people.